 No one has ever written a book without a first draft.
 But there has never been a perfect first draft.

-You will have plenty of opportunities to hone, polish and perfect your book during the second, third and maybe even the fourth draft.
+You will have plenty of opportunities to hone, polish, and perfect your book in the editing process.

 Your sole aim now is to get your story out of your head and into text.
 Stick to your writing schedule and perhaps your word count goal for each session.

 When I am writing a book, I set myself a 1,000-word daily target.
-I can usually get there in around two hours.
+I can usually get there in around two to three hours.

 It might take you a few sessions to get into the swing of it.
 But once you have started writing your first chapter, you will find your rhythm, and the words will begin to flow much more easily.

 When you are writing your first draft, don’t get ahead of yourself.
 There is no point in thinking about your final book title, your book cover, or how you are going to publish.

 All of these matters can and should wait until after you have finished your story.
 Never mix writing and publishing.

 It is also worth mentioning that you will write better when you are fresh and full of energy.
 So take care of yourself and make sure that you get plenty of sleep, have a healthy diet, and avoid unnecessary distractions.

 In the perfect world, it would be great to disappear off to a remote tropical island for two months to write your book.
 But alas, very few of us can afford to do it.